Q (software): General command to run

 qdyn – This is the name of the main program which runs dynamics.

 inputfile.inp – This is a text file which specifies all options to the program such as how long are the simulation and the time-steps, what temperature is being simulated, and many others.

-filename.out – This is the output file which gives a detailed account of the energetic results.
+outputfile.out – This is the output file which gives a detailed account of the energetic results.
 The verbosity of the information in the output file is controlled in the input file.
 The output places emphasis on reporting on nonbonded interactions such as van der Waals force and electrostatics interactions in detail on the solvent, the solution, and the interactions among them.